StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback: StableSketcher

-\paragraph{Denoising Diffusion Policy Optimization (DDPO)} While diffusion models generate visually realistic images, they may not align closely with input conditions (e.g., textual prompts) or task-specific objectives.
-Denoising Diffusion Policy Optimization (DDPO) ~\cite{black2023training} addresses this limitation by framing the denoising process as a Markov decision process (MDP)~\cite{sutton2018reinforcement}, where each denoising step is treated as an action.
+While diffusion models generate visually realistic images, they may not align closely with input conditions (e.g., textual prompts) or task-specific objectives.
+DDPO ~\cite{black2023training} addresses this limitation by framing the denoising process as a Markov decision process (MDP)~\cite{sutton2018reinforcement}, where each denoising step is treated as an action.
 At timestep $t$, the model predicts a denoised sample $x_{t-1}$ and receives a reward $r(x_{t-1}, x_0, y)$ measuring alignment with the conditioning input $y$.
 The optimization objective is to maximize the expected cumulative reward:

 This is optimized using a policy-gradient method adapted to diffusion models.
 The policy is defined as $\pi_\theta(x_{t-1}|x_t, t, y)$, and the gradient is estimated in REINFORCE style:

 where $R_t$ denotes the cumulative return.
 This framework enables diffusion models to go beyond maximum likelihood training by directly incorporating task-specific feedback, such as prompt fidelity, stylistic constraints, or user-defined rewards.
 In our work, we employ DDPO with a VQA-based reward function to explicitly improve the semantic alignment of generated sketches with their textual prompts.